-Figure 5 below illustrates the levels of social exclusion12 for each country under analysis.
+Figure 5 in the annexures illustrates the levels of social exclusion9 for each country under analysis.
 South Africa was ranked 116th on the Human Development Index (HDI) and falls into the "medium human development" category.
 Kenya was ranked 145th and was considered a "low human development" country.
 Mauritius and Malta, ranked 63rd and 37th respectively, were regarded as "high" and "very high" human development countries.